chrisjwaddell/directory-file-list/README.md

 ### exclude_files
-Supply an array of file names.
-Not with a directory name in it, just file names, exact filename, you want to exclude at all depths.
+An array of file names to exclude.
+The results will exclude any files that match these exact file names at all directory depths.
 Just a filename with an extension.

 ### exclude_directories
-Supply an array of directories.
+An array of directories to exclude.
 Not a path.
-It will exclude the exact directory name at all depths.
+The results will exclude any directories that match these exact directory names at all directory depths.
 _node-modules_, _bin_ and _dist_ are examples.
 ``
-["node_modules", "bin" ]
+["node_modules", "bin", "dist" ]
 ``

 ### max_depth
-default is 15
+Set a limit of how far you want to traverse down the directory list from the root directory.
+The default is 15.